How does Mostro work?

 1. Alice creates the order:

 When Alice creates the sale offer, her Mostro client should automatically generate a new Nostr private key that Alice will use only for that order (a new private key should always be generated for each order to protect users’ privacy).
 Using that key, Alice sends a NIP-59 message to Mostrod with the order details.
-Then, Mostrod publishes a parameterized replaceable event of type 38383, with the order details and its status: pending.
+Then, Mostrod publishes an addressable event of type 38383, with the order details and its status: pending.
 Mostro clients monitor these events and display those orders with pending status in their order books.

 2. Bob takes the order: